a love letter to heartbreak

 Or at least, I thought I was.
 I should have known that you enter in the moments when people want you the least.

-I’ll always remember that afternoon in May – you discreetly wove your way between the spaces of our fingers and tore love away from me.
+I’ll always remember that afternoon in May – you discreetly wove your way between the spaces of our fingers when I wasn’t looking, and tore love away from me once more.
 The more forcefully I clenched, the more violently you retaliated.
 You reintroduced yourself by manifesting in breathless tremors, holding me hostage as restless nights spent were spent trying purge myself of your presence in the form of choking cries.

 Maybe by now you are wondering how this could be a Love Letter, since the destruction of love is the very thing that you stand for – is this not an oxymoron?